 Received approval to enter the medical equipment manufacturing industry

-Filed a notice for the manufacture and sale of Nastent Classic
+Filed a notice for the manufacture and sale of Nastent classic

-|2015||Series A funding of 1.515 billion yen|
+|2015年||Completed Series A funding of JPY 1.515 billion yen|

-Growth and Blooming
+The Growth and the Blooming

-Moving Towards the World of Carbon
+Moving Towards the World of Carbon Fiber

-Encounter with the Environment
+Activities for the Environment

 Dawn of the ACM Era

-Participation in the Hayabusa Project
+Joining the Hayabusa Project

-Significant Advances in Space
+Significant Advances in Aerospace

-From space to Earth
+From Space to Earth